 Capacity Expansion through External Manufacturing

 We have supplemented our internal manufacturing with significant additional capacity from multiple manufacturing partners in North America, Europe and Asia.
 Through these efforts, we believe we have created a manufacturing network capable of producing large volumes of remdesivir at the fastest pace feasible.
-Looking ahead, we are building a geographically diverse consortium of pharmaceutical and chemical manufacturing companies to help us meet and exceed these production goals by expanding capacity for raw materials and production beyond what any company could do individually.

 Efforts to Further Increase Supply